 Is it difficult to hire licensed practical nurses?

 It depends on the state.
-While the Bureau of Labor and Statistics predicts a 9% increase in the LPN labor market over the 10 year period of 2019 to 2029, employment of LPNs in a hospital setting has decreased to 16%.
+While the Bureau of Labor and Statistics predicts a 9% increase in the LPN labor market over the 10 year period from 2020 to 2030, employment of LPNs in a hospital setting has decreased to 16%.
 However, employment of LPNs has risen in nursing care facilities to 38%.